giorgiostucchi/Error-Mitigation-WMI/Zero Noise Extrapolation.md

-Zero-noise extrapolation (ZNE) is an error mitigation technique in which an expectation value is computed at different noise levels and, as a second step, the ideal expectation value is inferred by extrapolating the measured results to the zero-noise limit.
+Zero-noise extrapolation (ZNE) is an error mitigation technique in which an expectation value is computed at different noise levels and, as a second step, the ideal (i.e. *noiseless*) expectation value is inferred by extrapolating the measured results to the zero-noise limit.

-Zero noise extrapolation (ZNE) is an error mitigation technique used to extrapolate the noiseless expectation value of an observable from a range of expectation values computed at different noise levels.
-This process works in two steps:
+The two steps are:

 - **Step 1: Intentionally scale noise**.
 This can be done with different methods. _Pulse-stretching_ can be used to increase the noise level of a quantum computation.
 Similar results can be obtained, at a gate-level, with _unitary folding_ or _identity insertion scaling_.
 - **Step 2: Extrapolate to the noiseless limit**.
 This can be done by fitting a curve (often called _extrapolation model_) to the expectation values measured at different noise levels to extrapolate the noiseless expectation value.